Cocoanut Grove fire: Medical treatment

-MGH and Boston City Hospital (BCH) received the majority (83%) of the victims from the fire; other Boston area hospitals received a total of about thirty patients: Peter Bent Brigham Hospital, Beth Israel Hospital, Cambridge City Hospital, Kenmore Hospital, Faulkner Hospital, St. Elizabeth's Hospital, Malden Hospital, Massachusetts Memorial Hospital, Carney Hospital, and St. Margaret's Hospital.
+Massachusetts General Hospital (MGH) and Boston City Hospital (BCH) received most (83%) of the victims from the fire; other Boston area hospitals received about 30 patients: Peter Bent Brigham Hospital, Beth Israel Hospital, Cambridge City Hospital, Kenmore Hospital, Faulkner Hospital, St. Elizabeth's Hospital, Malden Hospital, Massachusetts Memorial Hospital, Carney Hospital, and St. Margaret's Hospital.
 MGH took 114 burn and smoke inhalation victims, and BCH received over 300.
-It was estimated that one casualty arrived at BCH every eleven seconds, the greatest influx of patients to any civilian hospital in history.
-Both hospitals were unusually well-prepared, as medical facilities all along the eastern seaboard had drawn up emergency plans in preparation for attacks against the East Coast.
+It is estimated that one casualty arrived at BCH every 11 seconds, the greatest influx of patients to any civilian hospital in history.
+Both hospitals were unusually well-prepared, as medical facilities all along the Eastern Seaboard had drawn up emergency plans in preparation for attacks against the East Coast.
 Boston had carried out a city-wide drill only a week earlier, simulating a Luftwaffe bombing assault, with over 300 mock casualties.
 At MGH, a special store of emergency supplies had been stockpiled.
 The fire caught both hospitals at change of shift, so that a double complement of nursing and support staff was available, in addition to volunteers who flocked to the hospitals as word spread of the disaster.

 Nonetheless, most patients died en route to the hospitals or shortly after arrival.
-Because no standardized system for triage yet existed in civilian mass casualty management in the U.S., precious minutes were initially wasted in attempts to revive those who were dead or dying, until teams were dispatched to select the living for treatment and direct the dead to be taken to temporary mortuaries.
+Because no standardized system for triage yet existed in civilian mass-casualty management in the U.S., precious minutes were initially wasted in attempts to revive those who were dead or dying, until teams were dispatched to select the living for treatment and direct the dead to be taken to temporary mortuaries.
 By Sunday morning, November 29, only 132 patients out of the 300 transported to BCH were still alive, whereas at MGH, 75 of the 114 victims had died, leaving 39 surviving patients in treatment.
 Of a total of 444 burn victims hospitalized after the fire, only 130 survived.